 The protestors, some wearing indigenous outfits, carried banners saying ‘Our rights must be protected,’ ‘Don’t abolish our Act’, and ‘Don’t take away our rights, we are willing to be bathed in blood.’

 Police stopped the protestors as they began marching towards the front entrance of the prime minister’s office.
-They thens there were many tourists around.
+They thens there were many tourists around.“Put down the banners!
+You are breaking the law!” the police officers ordered.

 “You do not have to talk to us like that!
 We are also humans.
 We know the law.
 Can’t you ask nicely?” one of the protestors shot back.